nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### MS Office 356 Integration: WOPI Implementation

-Nuxeo Server now integrates very well with Office Online via the implementation of the WOPI endpoints.
-It is now possible to "open" a document stored in Nuxeo via Office 365.
-The Nuxeo document will be consistently locked and unlocked.
-Document will be versioned according the centralized versioning policy of Nuxeo.
-The action remains compatible with the multi-users editing capability of Office 365 Online.
-The feature has been designed for being able to edit content stored in any binary property of the repository.
+Nuxeo Server is now integrated with Office Online through the implementation of the WOPI protocol.
+It enables users to benefit from all Office Online features such as:
+- viewing and editing Excel, PowerPoint, and Word files, stored in a Nuxeo Server, directly in the browser.
+- supporting multiple users editing a document at the same time.
+- co-authoring including real-time content updates between all users editing the document, as well as presence information and real-time cursor tracking for each user.

+This integration work together with Nuxeo versioning and locking/auto-locking policies.
+It also provides an enricher for letting app builders also benefit from this integration, fetching WOPI urls to open and edit documents using the enricher  `WOPIEnricher`.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23174](https://jira.nuxeo.com/browse/NXP-23174).
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23174](https://jira.nuxeo.com/browse/NXP-23174) and [NXP-25300](https://jira.nuxeo.com/browse/NXP-25300).

 ### Simflofy Connector {{since '10.3'}}